 The City of Los Angeles (City) Workforce Development Board (WDB) is one of seven Local Boards that comprise the Los Angeles Basin Regional Planning Unit (LABRPU).
-The WDB is an industry-led body of executives, appointed by the Mayor and confirmed by the City Council, which is charged with policy oversight of the City's Workforce Innovation & Opportunity Act (WIOA) WDS.
-The Economic and Workforce Development Department (EWDD) serves as the fiscal agent for the City and, in consultation with the WDB and input from the community, produces the Local Plan every four years.
-The WDB is also required to perform a mid-period review and modification of the Local Plan to ensure it is still aligned with the goals and priorities of the Board.
+The WDB is an industry-led body of executives, appointed by the Mayor and confirmed by the City Council, that is charged with policy oversight of the City's Workforce Innovation & Opportunity Act (WIOA) Workforce Development System (WDS).
+The Economic and Workforce Development Department (EWDD) serves as the fiscal agent for the City and, in consultation with the WDB and input from the community, produces the Local Plan every three years.

-The Biennial Modification outlines existing and newly developed strategies.
-It outlines the vision of the WDB's WDS in terms of preparing and placing individuals into self-sufficient employment; focuses on career pathway employment opportunities; and emphasizes strategies for system collaboration.
-The Local Plan aligns with the California's Unified Strategic Workforce Development Plan (State Plan) three policy objectives: 1) fostering demand-driven skills attainment; 2) enabling upward mobility; and 3) aligning, coordinating, and integrating programs and services to economize limited resources.
-It serves as the framework for the development of public policy, fiscal investment, and operation of the WDS.
+The Local Plan outlines the vision of its WDS in terms of preparing and placing individuals into self-sufficient employment, focuses on career pathway employment opportunities, and emphasizes strategies for system collaboration.
+The Local Plan aligns with the California's Unified Strategic Workforce Development Plan (State Plan) and serves as the framework for the development public policy, fiscal investment, and operation of the WDS.
 The Local Plan includes the following specific workforce development strategies: